-Counselling can be many things to different people.
-Some people seek help for relationship difficulties, anxiety or depression, and are able to learn creative strategies for coping better.
-Others find the initial sessions grow into a longer and deeper enquiry.
+New clients often want to know how long counselling will last for.
+Naturally this will depend on various factors, such as the issue/s they are needing help with, and the type of help required.
+Where some clients need practical solutions and focused support within 6-8 sessions, others find the initial sessions grow into a longer and deeper enquiry.
 In this process they discover new aspects of themselves that had previously been hidden, and uncover a greater meaning to their lives.
-Bringing together all parts of the life story into a narrative that finally ‘makes sense’ can be very healing.
+Bringing together all parts of your life story into a narrative that finally ‘makes sense’ can be very healing.
 Each of us has a unique story to tell.

-Finding the right counsellor may feel daunting so I offer a free 30 minute session in which you can ask questions and get a sense of who I am and how I work.
+Choosing to commit to counselling takes courage.
+To help you work out if I’m the right counsellor for you, I offer a free 30 minute session (phone, online video or in person) in which you can ask questions and get a sense of who I am and how I work.
 You can also describe the issues that are bringing you to counselling and what you hope to gain from it.
 We can then decide if counselling with me is the right option for you at this time.

-For more information about my work, please click this link to visit my website: www.holdingthespace.uk
+For more information about me, please visit my website: www.holdingthespace.uk

 Training, qualifications & experience